olastor/age-plugin-fido2-hmac/README.md

 Do you want to create a secret identity? [y/N]: N
 ```

-The above shows an example generation of an recipient string starting with `age1fido2-hmac1` that is printed to STDOUT.
+The above shows an example generation of an recipient string starting with `age1fido2-hmac1` (printed to STDOUT).
 Please note:

 - The PIN prompt and question only appears if your device has a PIN set.
-- If you answer "yes" to the identity question, the output has upper case `AGE-PLUGIN-FIDO2-HMAC-1` and must be kept secret.
+- If you answer "yes" to the identity question, the output has an upper case format (`AGE-PLUGIN-FIDO2-HMAC-1`) and must be kept secret.
 In contrast, recipient strings are not considered sensitive information.
 More information below.

 **Important:** You are responsible for keeping track of which recipient or identity matches which of your fido2 tokens!
-If you choose to create an identity and loose the secret identity string, you will no longer be able to decrypt any files previously encrypted with that identity (even if you still have your device)!
+If you choose to create an identity and loose the secret identity string, you will no longer be able to decrypt any files previously encrypted with that identity (having the fido2 token is not sufficient in this case)!

 ### Encrypting/Decrypting a file using a recipient